 If I had a dollar for every person that's called our office having purchased a printer that either appealed to them visually, was cheap or was recommended by a sales person who was nothing more than a trained monkey I could have already retired.

-I know that sounds harsh and I mean no disrespect however we have been in the business for almost a decade now so surely by now we are qualified enough to make a educated decision on printer choices.
+I know that sounds harsh and I mean no disrespect however we have been in the business for well over a decade now so surely by now we are qualified enough to make a educated decision on printer choices.